Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Problem Formulation

 \end{problem}

-The separation condition \eqref{eq:separability_logic1} ensures that for each pair of models and for all possible values of the uncertain variables, there must exist at least one time instance such that the output values of two models are different.
-This means that we are first dealing with the uncertainties, then considering the quantifier on $k$ (time instance) for each uncertainty.
+The first predicate in \eqref{eq:separability_logic1} guarantees that the `responsibility' of the controlled input is satisfied, while the second predicate is the separation condition, which ensures that for each pair of models and for all possible values of the uncertain variables, there must exist at least one time instance such that the output values of two models are different.
+The latter means that we are first dealing with the uncertainties, then considering the quantifier on $k$ (time instance) for each uncertainty.
 If we change the order of quantification as was done in \cite{harirchi2017active}, by first considering the existence quantifier and then dealing with all uncertainties, a conservative active model discrimination approach will be obtained.

-\begin{problem}[Conservative Active Model Discrimination \cite{harirchi2017active}] Given $N$ well-posed affine models $\mathcal{G}_i$, and state, input and noise constraints \eqref{eq:bmx0_polytope},\eqref{eq:y_polytope},\eqref{eq:d_polytope}-\eqref{eq:v_polytope}, find an optimal input sequence $u^*_T$ to minimize a given cost function $J(u_T)$ such that there exists at least one time instance at which the output trajectories of each pair of models are different for all possible initial states $\bm{x}_0$, uncontrolled input ${d}_T$, process noise $w_T$ and measurement noise $v_T$.
+\begin{problem}[Conservative Active Model Discrimination \cite{harirchi2017active}] Given $N$ well-posed affine models $\mathcal{G}_i$, and state, input and noise constraints \eqref{eq:bmx0_polytope},\eqref{eq:y_polytope},\eqref{eq:d_polytope}-\eqref{eq:v_polytope}, find an optimal input sequence $u^*_T$ to minimize a given cost function $J(u_T)$ such that there exists at least one time instance at which the output trajectories of each pair of models are different {by a threshold $\epsilon$} for all possible initial states $\bm{x}_0$, uncontrolled inputs ${d}_T$, process noise $w_T$ and measurement noise $v_T$.
 The optimization problem can be formally stated as follows:

 \end{problem} Note that the quantifier order matters.
 In the first optimal formulation in Problem \ref{prob:1}, the `for all' quantifier precedes the `there exists' quantifier, implying that the time instance at which separation is enforced can be dependent on the realization of the uncertain variables (similar to adjustable robust optimization \cite{ben2004adjustable}).
 In the latter formulation in Problem \ref{prob:2} \cite{harirchi2017active}, the `there exists' quantifier precedes the `for all' quantifier, thus separation is enforced at the same time instance for all realizations of the uncertain variables.